canonical-web-and-design/developer.ubuntu.com/templates/pages/core/get-started/raspberry-pi-2-3.md

 Title: Raspberry Pi 2 or 3
 Description: These steps will walk you through flashing Ubuntu Core on a Raspberry Pi 2 or 3.
 ---
+# Raspberry Pi 2 or 3
 ![](http://i.imgur.com/MtSazih.png)

-## Ubuntu Core on a Raspberry Pi 2 or 3

 We will walk you through the steps of flashing Ubuntu Core on a Raspberry Pi 2 or 3.
 At the end of this process, you will have a board ready for production or testing snaps.